hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 There are two ways to install Terraform Enterprise:

-- **Individual deployment:** Deploy Terraform Enterprise directly onto prepared Linux instances using an executable installer.
+- **Standalone deployment:** Deploy Terraform Enterprise directly onto prepared Linux instances using an executable installer.
 The installer can be automated (with configuration via a JSON file) or run interactively (with configuration via a web interface).

 - **Clustered deployment:** Deploy Terraform Enterprise as a cluster of three or more instances using a Terraform module.
 Installation is automated, and you configure your deployment via the module's input variables.
 The cluster's secondary instances can scale horizontally to fit your enterprise's workloads.